JockLawrie/Schemata.jl/README.md

 A `Schema` is a specification of a data set, which may contain more than 1 table.

-It exists independently of any particular data set, and therefore can be constructed and modified in the absence of a data set.
+It exists independently of any particular data set, and therefore can be constructed in the absence of a data set.

 This package facilitates 3 use cases: